Table of Contents

 Every chromosome consists of a pair of chromatids.
 Similar chromosomes exist in pairs and are termed as homologous chromosomes.

-A normal structural human cell carries two sets, 23 pairs of homologous chromosomes, 46 chromosomes in total.
+A normal structural human cell carries two sets, 23 pairs of homologous chromosomes, which is 46 chromosomes in total.
 These are the diploid cells.

-The male and female gamete cells responsible for reproduction have only one set of homologous chromosomes, total being 23 and are termed as haploid cells.
+The male and female gamete cells responsible for reproduction have only one set of homologous chromosomes, the total is 23 and is termed as haploid cells.

 The centromere is the part of the chromosome where the sister chromatids are linked.
 Through the kinetochore, the spindle fibers attach at the centromere during cell division.

-Based on the location of centromere, different types of chromosomes are described.
+Based on the location of the centromere, different types of chromosomes are described: